Customizing the build pipeline

 Procedure

-1. In the relevant YAML files, in the .tekton directory, customize the parameters of the build pipeline by changing the pipeline params:
+1. In the PipelineRun YAML files in the .tekton directory, customize the parameters in the .spec.params section:

-2. You can change the default value of existing parameters.
-For example, for PRs, you could set a value for image-expires-after, like 2w or 5d, so images built for PRs do not last indefinitely.
+1. You can change the default value of existing parameters.
+For example, for PRs, you could change the value of image-expires-after from the default 5d to 1w, so images built for PRs expire after a week rather than 5 days.

 2. Commit your changes to the repository of the component.